OlegPlatonenko/Virtualizing/PS/PowerShell_Auto.md

 - Get-Variable - get list of PS Build-in variables
 - Get-Item -Path Env: - get list of Evironmental variables

+**Constant** couldn't be deleted, but **Read-only** might be, using *-Force* parameter

+## Visibility
+- Private - may be transmitted to another script or function but don't seen from Console
+- Public - seen from everywhere

+## Scope
+- Module --> Function --> Script --> Global (by default variable is seen inside one block)

+- **Example:**
+New-Variable -Name B -Value 10 -Scope Global New-Variable B 10 -Visibility Private -Scope Global
+$Global:B=10

 ## HASH TABLES <a name="HashTables"></a>
 -------------------------------
 - Syntax : @{ }